Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 Seeing such a large force of federal troops, many of the rebels scattered throughout Western Pennsylvania began dispersing into the hills, fleeing arrest and an impending trial in Philadelphia.

 A total of twenty people were caught during this march, and they were tried for treason.
-Just two were convicted, but they were later pardoned by Washington — it was widely known these convicts had nothing to do with the rebellion, but the government needed to make an example of someone.
+Just two were convicted, but they were later pardoned by President Washington — it was widely known these convicts had nothing to do with the Whiskey rebellion, but the government needed to make an example of someone.

-After this, the violence was essentially brought to an end; the response from Washington had proven that there was little hope of making change by fighting.
+After this, the violence was essentially brought to an end; the response from George Washington had proven that there was little hope of making change by fighting.
 The tax still remained impossible to collect, though residents stopped physically harming those who made an attempt to do so.
 Federal officials also backed off, recognizing a lost cause.

 The nation was split between those who wanted a small, consolidated country powered by industry and ruled by a powerful government, and those who wanted a large, Westward-expanding, sprawling nation held together by the hard work of farmers and artisans.